zijin-qin/fracture-detection/README.md

    - *Standardization*: Images were standardized to have a mean of 0 and a standard deviation of 1.
    - *Label Encoding*: Labels were updated, with Non-fractured images assigned the label 0 and Fractured images assigned the label 1.

+3. **Bounding Box Overlay Function**
+   - `draw_bounding_boxes` was implemented to visualize YOLO annotations by overlaying bounding boxes on images using OpenCV
+   - The function parsed YOLO annotation files, converted relative bounding box coordinates to absolute pixel values, and drew the boxes on the corresponding images.

+4. **Dataset Balancing**: To address class imbalance, the SMOTE (Synthetic Minority Oversampling Technique) algorithm was applied to the training data, ensuring both fractured and non-fractured classes were adequately represented.

+5. **Model Development**:

 Example ground truth and predictions for train set:

  <img width="611" alt="Screenshot 2024-11-17 at 8 17 35 PM" src="https://github.com/user-attachments/assets/ad59a1ab-b071-4786-a663-d899c7e09737">